leanprover/fp-lean/functional-programming-lean/src/programs-proofs/inequalities.md

 It isn't intended for use in production code or final proofs, but it is a convenient way to "sketch out" a proof or program ahead of time.
 Any definitions or theorems that use `sorry` are annotated with a warning.

-The initial sketch of `mergeSort`'s termination argument that uses `sorry` can be written by copying the goals that Lean couldn't prove into `have`-expressions:
+The initial sketch of `mergeSort`'s termination argument that uses `sorry` can be written by copying the goals that Lean couldn't prove into `have`-expressions.
+In Lean, `have` is similar to `let`.
+When using `have`, the name is optional.
+Typically, `let` is used to define names that refer to interesting values, while `have` is used to locally prove propositions that can be found when Lean is searching for evidence that an array lookup is in-bounds or that a function terminates.
 ```leantac
 {{#example_in Examples/ProgramsProofs/Inequalities.lean mergeSortSorry}}
 ```